-Lady Lever Art Gallery provides elegant backdrop for 2014 Stakeholder Dinner
+Lady Lever Art provides backdrop for Stakeholder Event

 Lady Lever Art Gallery in Port Sunlight provided an elegant backdrop to the 2014 IVCC Stakeholder Day Dinner.

 The Dinner traditionally precedes the annual IVCC Stakeholder Day, when colleagues and partners from across the globe gather together to share the latest information about development in vector control product development.